 Leg weakness in the elderly is a huge problem and a major cause of loss of independence in this demographic.
-In this article I'll explain what causes leg weakness in the elderly and how to prevent and overcome it.
+In this article I'll explain what causes leg weakness in the elderly, how to prevent and how to overcome it.

 What causes leg weakness in the elderly?